 Adopting Utility - the Company which will be adopting the constructed asset.
-For the purposes of the scheme a DNO or IDNO.
+For the purposes of the scheme a NO.

 Assessing Officer - A person appointed by the Provider to assess the competency of individuals nominated for appointment as competent persons and for recommending them for authorisation by the Authorising Officer.